LEADERSHIP AND STAFF

 Cathy Morris began studying piano, violin, voice, and dance from early childhood.
 She took a brief break from music when her modeling career took off; she also has experience in acting and sales.
 She teaches private lessons in violin, voice and piano to students of all ages.
 Cathy loves directing at Saint Paul's, as there is an appreciation for a broad range of music.
 Before she began playing at Saint Paul's, she served as organist for Linlithgo reformed Church in Livingston from 2004 to 2011, and also did substitute organ and choral work at Mt.
 Pleasant Reformed Church.
 Besides music, Cathy enjoys painting watercolors, swimming, bicycling, long walks, cooking, collecting antiques, fashion, movies and theater.

 Bleu Andersen relocated from New York City in 1993 and purchased a home in Kinderhook Village in 2002.
-Decades of office experience include work at the Javits Convention Center, Hawthorne Valley and Coarc but Bleu is particularly thrilled to be working for Christ through administration at Saint Paul’s and plans to continue to do so after earning her license in therapeutic massage.
+Decades of office experience include work at the Javits Convention Center, Hawthorne Valley and Coarc.
+Bleu runs her own business as a licensed massage therapist but is particularly thrilled to be working for Christ through administration at Saint Paul’s.

 Chuck Therrien has been a member of Saint Paul's since the early 80s.
 After 33 years working for Amtrak as a carman, Chuck is now retired.